Eloy Jiménez Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to lead MLB.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.75).
+- The Twins' 3.75 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Twins pitchers combine to give up 106 home runs (1.1 per game), the 10th-fewest in the league.

-- In his most recent time out on Sunday, the right-hander tossed 5 1/3 innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.
+- In his most recent time out on Tuesday against the Seattle Mariners, the right-hander went 5 2/3 innings, allowing five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.